CFIB members save on Amex

-Have you decided to hire your first employee?
+Have you decided to hire your first employee in Manitoba?
 Congratulations!
 The change from running the business all on your own to hiring your first employee can be an exciting time.

 Our checklist of government rules to follow and documents to produce can help make this a successful transition.

 You can establish a strong foundation of employment with a letter of offer, outlining the terms of the employment.
 Have the new employee sign it to confirm they understand and accept what your company is offering.

 Creating a job description sets employment expectations and can help in performance management of your new hire.
 Tips, resources and a template are available from CFIB’s Why do job descriptions matter?

 If your new hire your an employee or a self-employed contractor?
 It is important to know the rules from the perspective of Canada Revenue Agency (CRA), the Workers’ Compensation Board and the Employment Standards Act.
 The status determines if you or the new hire is responsible for payroll deductions, WCB premiums and what parts of the employment are protected by employment standards.

 Open a payroll account with Canada Revenue Agency (CRA) for the source deductions you will deduct from your employee's paycheque.
 You will remit both the employer- and employee-portions of these deductions to CRA.
 Call 1-800-959-5525 or register online.

 To know how much income tax to deduct, have your employee complete a TD-1 form for both federal and Manitoba personal income taxes.
 You don’t need to send the forms to CRA; simply keep them on file.

 CRA has an on-line payroll deductions calculator can help you calculate the amounts for Employment Insurance (EI) premiums and Canada Pension Plan (CPP) contributions.

 CRA’s video and webinar library can help you understand your CRA obligations.